vladikcomper/md-modules/modules/errorhandler/README.md

 - Make console detection in `Console.*` macros much safer; they previously read a magic byte `Console.Magic(usp)` to tell if `usp` pointed to valid Console data, but it could crash when reading from invalid memory; magic byte is now stored in MSB of `usp` to mark pointer itself valid;
 - Upgraded ConvSym from version 2.9.1 to 2.12.1, which adds the following major improvements:
   - Fixed a rare symbol encoding issue where data with unusual entropy would produce long prefix trees with some codes exceeding 16-bits, corrupting a small set of symbol texts;
-  - Fixed another rare bug where if symbol heap for a memory block exceeds 64 KB and stops accepting symbols, all symbols in further blocks are also discarded;
+  - Fixed another rare symbol encoding bug where if symbol heap for a memory block exceeds 64 KB and stops accepting symbols, all symbols in further blocks are also discarded;
   - Added new `txt` input parser for parsing generic text files using a configurable format string (this allows to parse SGDK's `symbol.txt` file);
-  - Added support for symbol references instead of raw offsets in -ref and -org options (e.g. `-ref @MySymbol`);
+  - Added support for symbol references instead of raw offsets in `-ref` and `-org` options (e.g. `-ref @MySymbol`);
   - Added `-addprefix` option to prefix all output symbols with a given string;
-- **Bugfix:** Fixed `%<palN>` flags clearing priority and XY-flip bits of Console's base pattern on top of changing palette bits;
+- **Bugfix:** Fix `%<palN>` flags clearing priority and XY-flip bits of Console's base pattern on top of changing palette bits;
 - **Bugfix:** Fix a bug introduced in v.2.5 where "VInt:", "HInt:" couldn't properly render `<undefined>` text if VInt or HInt handlers were dynamic (in RAM), but their target locations weren't understood.
 - **Bugfix:** Fix a rare buffer over-read in `Console.Write[Line]` and `KDebug.Write[Line]` and other macros using formatting strings if buffer flush occurs exactly in the middle of multi-byte formatting flag (e.g. `setw,40`);
 - General optimizations and stability improvements.